youzhenlim/youzhenlim/README.md

 * ✉️  You can contact me at [limyouzhen@gmail.com](mailto:limyouzhen@gmail.com)
 * 🧠  I'm learning JavaScript & Vue
 * 🤝  I'm open to collaborating on any projects that I can help on
-* ⚡  I like to read about philosophy :)
+* ⚡  I like to read about psychology and philosophy :)

 ### Skills